gitter-badger/node-path/modules/node-project-fix-sample.md

 name: node-project-fix-sample
 version : 0.0.1
 title : "Node.js Project - Fix the Sample Application"
 description: "This module allows you to examine a sample application that has a bug in it.
-Find the bug and fix it. homepage : "https://pilot.outlearn.com/user/25" author : "Jeff Whatcott" license : "Creative Commons Attribution 4.0 International" freshnessDate : 2015-06-29
+Find the bug and fix it" homepage : "https://pilot.outlearn.com/user/25" author : "Jeff Whatcott" license : "Creative Commons Attribution 4.0 International" freshnessDate : 2015-06-29
 -->

 <!-- @section, "title" : "Overview"-->
 # Overview